Simulating the City

 It may seem as if simulations like the ones described in this article are doomed to stay prohibitively expensive.
 At the moment, that is probably true, but the responsibility for a creating a simulation doesn't need to rest with any one group.
 This technology could be offered on an open source platform, because any insights gained in creating better simulations of the real world will be useful for myriad different industries around the world.
 Procedurally built simulations will not remain focused on fighting space baddies for long.
 Many industries will wish to simulate the real world and, as they do, more of these technologies and techniques for building this kind of world will become more commonly accessible.

 Costs will also continue to shrink as computing power continues to become more readily available.
 Finally, no individual city or entity needs to foot the bill for this on its own.
-A tool that can simulate cities for planners, mayors and their citizens will be useful to a huge group of people and should not necessarily stay the purview of any single entity.
+A tool that can simulate cities for planners, mayors, and their citizens will be useful to a huge group of people and should not necessarily stay the purview of any single entity.
 There's a reason a service like Amazon has a better e-commerce platform than your local coffee roaster.
 That scale creates resources for a better product.
-But, Casey, isn't Amazon run on a private platform?
-Does this make sense to add here?
-Plus, some firms will try to build it themselves for competitive advantage

 Procedural generation is not new in the world of video games.
 It's been a key feature behind wildly successful game design for decades.
 The difference is in the scale.
 While Blizzard Entertainment's Diablo used procedurally generated dungeons in 1996, that game functioned in a linear way.
 Players began at a set start point and progressed level-by-level through the game.
 While each player would have a slightly different experience in terms of the enemies they faced and the items they found, the variety of possible encounters was decidedly narrower than what has recently appeared on the scene.